 Need a Texas Lettuce E. Coli Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one had E. coli food poisoning from eating romaine lettuce, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.

-June 28, 2018 — Canal water in the Yuma, Arizona lettuce growing region has tested positive for the exact genetic fingerprint of E. Coli that caused the outbreak, according to a report from the FDA.
+In June 208, canal water in the Yuma, Arizona lettuce growing region tested positive for the exact genetic fingerprint of E. Coli that caused the outbreak, according to a report from the FDA.

 5 Deaths Linked to E. Coli in Lettuce